 While math competitions in the United States are generally diverse undertakings, drawing students from myriad ethnic and socioeconomic backgrounds, they remain dominated by male students.

-The United States continues to perform poorly in mathematics when compared with other nations.
+The United States continues to perform poorly in mathematics compared to other nations.
 In recent international studies, math scores of U.S. students have been among the lowest of all industrialized countries.
-By contrast, in Singapore, a nation that routinely ranks highest in international studies, girls outperform the boys.
-Our contention is that by working toward gender parity at home, the U.S. can place itself on much stronger footing internationally.
+By contrast, in Singapore, a nation that routinely ranks highest in international studies, girls outperform boys.
+Our contention is that by working toward gender parity at home, the U.S. can place itself on a much stronger footing internationally.

 Research has shown that negative expectations from parents, teachers, and society as a whole can have a tremendous damping effect on a young woman's interest and ability in mathematics.
 Our objective is to reverse that effect.
 Just as sports competitions encourage physical fitness, so can math contests inspire problem-solving skills.
 Beyond developing future mathematicians, our broader goal is to identify and encourage the young women who will become the scientific, mathematical, and intellectual leaders of their generations.